robchoudhury/robchoudhury.github.io/content/post/2019-02-18-gpm_resistance.md

 # Conclusions
 We found a lot of cool stuff about varieties that are commonly grown in California, but unfortunately the year to year variation in the data made it hard to combine the datasets.
-I still think that theyre rich datasets, and I probably haven't explored them to their fullest.
+I still think that they're rich datasets, and I probably haven't explored them to their fullest.